Mortgage Payoff Calculator

 4. Simulate monthly interest and principal until the balance reaches zero.

-See how an extra monthly mortgage payment changes payoff time.
+See how extra monthly principal changes mortgage payoff time.

 Estimate interest saved from a one-time principal payment.

-Plan questions to ask a lender before making extra payments.
+Plan what to ask your lender or servicer before sending extra money.

 Frequently asked questions